kdmayer/3D-PV-Locator/README.md

 PV4GER is a joint research initiative between [Stanford University](http://web.stanford.edu/group/energyatlas/home.html), [University of Freiburg](https://www.is.uni-freiburg.de/research/smart-cities-industries-group/smart-cities-industries-sci-group), and [LMU Munich](https://www.en.compecon.econ.uni-muenchen.de/staff/postdocs/arlt1/index.html) that aims at democratizing and accelerating the access to photovoltaic (PV) systems data in Germany and beyond.

-To do so, we have developed a computer vision-based pipeline leveraging aerial imagery with a spatial resolution of 10 cm/pixel and 3D building data to automatically create address-level PV registries for all counties within Germany's most populous state North Rhine-Westphalia.
-For every PV system in North Rhine-Westphalia, the automatically produced registry in GeoJSON-format specifies a system's:
+To do so, we have developed a computer vision-based pipeline leveraging aerial imagery with a spatial resolution of 10 cm/pixel and 3D building data to automatically create address-level and rooftop-level PV registries for all counties within Germany's most populous state North Rhine-Westphalia.

-- capacity
+### Address-level registry

+For every address equipped with a PV system in North Rhine-Westphalia, the automatically produced address-level registry in GeoJSON-format specifies the respective PV system's:

-- area (corrected by considering the rooftop's tilt)
+- area_inter: The total area covered by the PV system in square meters
+- area_tilted: The total area covered by the PV system in square meters, corrected by the respective rooftop tilt
+- capacity_not_tilted_area: The total PV capacity in kWp of area_inter
+- capacity_titled_area: The total PV capacity in kWp of area_tilted
-- location in latitude and longitude
+- location of street address in latitude and longitude
+- street address
+- city and
+- ZIP code

+### Rooftop-level registry

+For every rooftop equipped with a PV system in North Rhine-Westphalia, the automatically produced rooftop-level registry in GeoJSON-format specifies the respective PV system's:

+- Azimuth: Orientation of the rooftop-mounted PV system, with 0° pointing to the North
+- Tilt: Tilt of the rooftop-mounted PV system, with 0° being flat
+- RoofTopID: Identifier of the respective rooftop
+- geometry: Real-world coordinate-referenced polygon describing the shape of the rooftop-mounted PV system
+- area_inter: The total area covered by the PV system in square meters
+- area_tilted: The total area covered by the PV system in square meters, corrected by the respective rooftop tilt
+- capacity_not_tilted_area: The total PV capacity in kWp of area_inter
+- capacity_titled_area: The total PV capacity in kWp of area_tilted
 - street address
 - city and
 - ZIP code